Haymooed/BallsDex-Packages/Flex/README.md

 ## ⚠️ Work in progress
-This package **will** not work because i have finished it, if you want to help please up a pull request :)
+This package **will** not work because i have finished it, if you want to help please open up a pull request :)